Kit Homes: The Advantages & Disadvantages

 Kit homes, also known as prefabricated homes, are popular in Germany and increasing in popularity within the UK for self-builders; the superstructure of the home is prepared off-site and erected on-site, typically with the aid of a crane.
 The total number of kit homes being built every year within the UK is still very small, accounting for less than one hundred homes per year, however, awareness of the possibilities is increasing, which means the number of kit homes being built within the UK is likely to rise.
 But what are the pros and cons?

-- With a kit home, you have the ability to do it entirely yourself, without having to pay for or rely on a team of builders, by putting together all the parts on-site.
+- DIY Kit Homes: With a kit home, you have the ability to do it entirely yourself, without having to pay for or rely on a team of builders, by putting together all the parts on-site.

-- Depending on the home you choose, kit homes can be a cheaper investment when compared to traditional homes.
+- Kit Homes UK Prices: Depending on the home you choose, kit homes can be a cheaper investment when compared to traditional homes.

-- As kit homes are manufactured in factory settings to adhere to strict procedures, the quality of construction is high.
+- Quality Control: As kit homes are manufactured in factory settings to adhere to strict procedures, the quality of construction is high.

-- Once bought, you no longer have the option to make any alterations to your finished kit home due to the fact that it’s prefabricated and the parts are created before shipping.
+- Not changeable: Once bought, you no longer have the option to make any alterations to your finished kit home due to the fact that it’s prefabricated and the parts are created before shipping.

-- Some people have raised concerns that kit homes are less durable, therefore, if you live in an area with extreme weather conditions this may not be the best option for you.
+- Less durable: Some people have raised concerns that kit homes are less durable, therefore, if you live in an area with extreme weather conditions this may not be the best option for you.

-- The future of kit homes is not guaranteed, which can have a negative impact on the value of your home.
+- The future of kit homes: The future of kit homes is not guaranteed, which can have a negative impact on the value of your home.
 There is a stigma surrounding the quality, durability and performance of kit homes, which may impact the future value of the kit home you buy.

-- As well as purchasing the home itself, you will also be responsible for sourcing a suitable plot of land to construct your kit home, and gaining planning permission.
+- A new plot of land: As well as purchasing the home itself, you will also be responsible for sourcing a suitable plot of land to construct your kit home, and gaining planning permission.

 As mentioned above, kit homes are proving to be a talking point for many within the industry; they can be a cheaper alternative to standard housing and are quicker to construct, however, they do have their downfalls.
 If you’re considering purchasing a kit home to build yourself, make sure you weigh up the pros and cons before doing so to ensure it will be a cost-effective, profitable investment for you.